CreoValis/MiniWebSrv/README.md

 derived objects, which define the contents of the response.

 The server log object receives method calls for each connection attempt, HTTP request and websocket connection.
-These are derived from `HTTP::IServerLog`.
+These classes are derived from `HTTP::IServerLog`.

 ### Websocket support
 Websocket connections are supported through the HTTP connection upgrade